RealistAI/bq_migration_automation_tool/README.md

 into the local file system, if the given Github repo exists already in our local file system, we will do a git pull instead.

+## Dataset Mapping
+The Dataset Mapping parses through all the SQL's in the `/teradata_sql` to find their dataset and project, and then maps them to their proper Bigquery dataset and project for the transpilation process.

 ## Transpilation
 The transpilation is completed using `bqms-run`.
 The script sets the environment variables required by the BQMS tool and then run the `bqms-run` command to initilize the transpilation process.